Featuring "The Massive Active/Passive Debate"

-Without any doubt whatsoever the FCA's Interim Report looks to be a seismic shift in the way the sector is regulated and as such this event is an excellent opportunity to increase your understanding of the many complex issues the FCA have raised, listen to how others are planning to respond to it and of course debate what it's all going to mean.
+Without any doubt whatsoever the Active/Passive issue is at the epicentre of significant changes taking place in the way the market as a whole is going to function in the future and as such this event is an excellent opportunity to increase your understanding of the many complex issues the FCA have raised in their Market Study.

 9:30 - Registration, refreshments & networking